rciminera/Mapping_Earthquakes/README.md

 ### Results

 3 major deliverables were created for this analysis.

+(This is the link to the javascript code)[https://github.com/rciminera/Mapping_Earthquakes/blob/main/Earthquake_Challenge/static/js/challenge_logic.js]

 #### I. Past 7 Day Global Earthquake Map